google/speed-opportunity-finder/README.md

 # Credentials
 There are a number of credentials required to use the agency dashboard solution.
-- Managemennt Account ID - this is the ID of the management account (MCC) that the solution will pull reports for.
+- Management Account ID - this is the ID of the management account (MCC) that the solution will pull reports for.
 - Client ID & Client Secret - these are the credentials created for the Cloud project for the Ads API.
 See the [Adwords API